Author(s): Marc-Olivier Strauss-Kahn

 Yet sanctions against Russia after Crimea’s annexation (2014) and the trade war between the USA and China (starting in 2017) stalled the process.
 As COVID-19 affected most countries simultaneously, the similarities in national reactions should not be confused with cooperation and multilateralism.
 A new increase in SDR was allowed only after the US change in Administration.
 A larger amount ($650b) helped, for instance, to buy vaccines, although it was almost two years after the start of the pandemic.

 In 2022, the Russian invasion of Ukraine triggered stronger financial sanctions.
 The latter were supported only by the USA and its allies (in blue, Chart 4), whereas the other G20 members (in red) didn’t feel concerned or even disregarded them.
 The same year the G7 GDP, in PPP terms, became lower than the BRICS’ one (Brazil, Russia, India, China, South Africa).
 The BRICS’ extension in 2023, accentuates the gap, even if only by a few percent.
 The G20 has now totally lost momentum … in contrast with NATO.

 Chart 4: 2022 split about sanctions in the G20

 Meanwhile, Chinese-US tensions regarding trade and Taiwan keep elevating.
-And even if there was no global financial crisis, international finance has become more of a weapon; examples with payment systems are evoked in my forthcoming Policy Note.
+And even if there was no global financial crisis, international finance has become more of a weapon; examples with payment systems are evoked in my 2023 Policy Note

 #4.
 Resurgence of Inflation and Stagflation